Headaches Can Be a Symptom of Something Else

 Testing For Food Allergies

-Most doctors are not well versed in evaluating patients for kinds of food allergies discussed here.
+Testing for food allergies is not a simple or as common as you might expect.
+Most doctors are not well versed in evaluating patients for the kinds of food allergies discussed here.
 Skin testing is inadequate and many blood tests are not thorough enough to discover these types of food allergies.
+For more detialed information about testing for food allergies, click here.

 The best way to determine if you have a food allergy is to have your blood tested for multiple antibody reactions, including IgA, IgG, and IgE antibodies, to a variety of foods.
 That is the kind of allergy testing we do at the IBS Treatment Center, and we routinely find reactions that would otherwise be missed.